 Mr. Ragan earned both Bachelor’s and Master’s of Science degrees from West Virginia University and an MBA in finance from Tulane University’s A.B.
 Freeman School of Business.

-Jeff Ingraham is Senior Vice President – Generation Services for Cogentrix Energy Power Management, LLC.
+Jeff Ingraham is Senior Vice President – Chief Operating Officer for Cogentrix Energy Power Management, LLC.
 In this role he is responsible for the departments within Cogentrix that directly support the Cogentrix-operated power plants including operations, engineering, procurement, Cogentrix Field Services, EH&S, and NERC compliance.
 The operations department includes providing technical support to all the facilities operated by Cogentrix.

 Mr. Ingraham joined Cogentrix in 2018, following 16 years with Duke Energy where he held various leadership positions responsible for engineering, turbine maintenance, and environmental strategy.
 Mr. Ingraham also has plant engineering experience with Florida Power and Light and fuel cell research and development experience with Plug Power.